C.K Akonnor is very honest in his dealings – Asamoah Gyan

-Black Stars general captain, Asamoah Gyan, says he maintains a cordial relationship with new Ghana coach C.K Aknoor despite not featuring in the coach's call-ups since he replaced Kwasi Appiah as manager of the national team.
+Former Black Stars captain, Asamoah Gyan has said that he still has a cordial relationship with new Ghana coach C.K Akonor despite not featuring in the coach's call-ups since he replaced Kwasi Appiah as manager of the national team.

-According to Gyan, he still has ambitions of playing for the Black Stars in the near future and admits he has interacted with the new coach on his recent exclusions.
+According to Gyan, he still has ambitions of playing for the Black Stars in the near future.

 Interacting and answering questions from his fans on social media, Gyan said: “We spoke a couple of times when he was first appointed.
 Of course, as one of the experienced figures in the team, we had to share ideas.”
 He said on an Instagram live.